jpcsupplies/Economy_mod/EconomyAPI/readme.txt

-transaction amount is decimal format reason is string format callback is long format transactionid is long format and should be unique
+transaction amount is decimal format reason is string format callback is long format transactionid is long format and should be unique per transaction